 On the other hand, if, by any chance, you get the job – what does it say about the competence of the employer?
 Do you want to be working in a company that hires incompetent people?
 Are your colleagues also chosen like that?

-Imagine you get to fix brakes on a car someone will take their kids for a drive in.
+Imagine you get to fix brakes on a car someone will take their kids for a ride in.
 Should you have the required knowledge and experience, or just learn as you go?

-Or if you apply for a less “serious” job of a manager, or at sales: if you don’t know how to do your job, the above noted mechanic, even if they are competent, could be in trouble, having their job tougher, or loosing it, if company doesn’t do well, thanks to poor management, or not making enough sales.
+Or if you apply for a less “serious” job of a manager, or at sales: if you don’t know how to do your job, the above-noted mechanic, even if they are competent, could be in trouble, having their job tougher, or losing it, if the company doesn’t do well, thanks to poor management, or not making enough sales.

 Apparently, it’s great for making money.
 It works.
 It’s widely spread in the software development business for one.
 Things are made, not tested thoroughly enough, but it holds water for a while, until the next job, while someone else will figure out how to fix them, or swap for a different software… somehow.
 It’s not much better in the cycling industry either – just check out the ThanksShimano Instagram account (Shimano is far from the worst, or the only company making unsafe products, just used it as a well known brand for example).